Contingent Convertible Bonds in Financial Networks: Financial Network with CoCos

+It is evident how, in the ring network, the critical size of the shock grows much faster than in the complete network.

-As discussed so far, the complete and highly interconnected networks are more prone to CoCos conversion in presence of shocks.
-As illustrated in Figure 8, in fact the equity conversion resulting from the trigger might be beneficial for the banking system when the shock amplifies systemic financial risk.
-By contrast, unnecessary conversions might actually penalize (and hit) the bond (CoCo) holders.
+It is important to note that the equity conversion resulting from the trigger might be beneficial for the banking system when the shock amplifies systemic financial risk.
+Conversely, unnecessary conversions can penalize and affect bond (CoCo) holders.
 We define the conversions to be unnecessary whenever a shock leads to a systemic conversion without creating systemic risk in the economy.
-To better elucidate this result, we now compare Figure~\ref{fig:rf} with Figure~\ref{fig:critshock}.
-Figure~\ref{fig:rf} shows that in absence of CoCos the risk is systemic only from $\epsilon \geq 50$, while Figure~\ref{fig:critshock} illustrates that the ring and many lightly interconnected networks experience a systemic trigger for much smaller shocks in the economy.
-From a market perspective, to avoid the automatic triggering below a certain threshold, CoCos issuers could consider to issue CoCos with a dual trigger conversion (e.g.:~\cite{McDonald_2013}), one endogenous trigger, linked to the balance-sheet or firm's equity value, and one endogenous, controlled by the regulatory authority.
+To better elucidate this result, we compare Fig.~\ref{fig:RR} with Fig.~\ref{fig:critshock}.
+Fig.~\ref{fig:RR} shows that in the absence of CoCos the risk is systemic only from $\epsilon \geq 50$, while Fig.~\ref{fig:critshock} illustrates that the ring and the lightly interconnected networks experience a systemic trigger for much smaller shocks in the economy.
+From a market perspective, to prevent automatic triggering below a certain threshold, CoCo issuers could consider issuing CoCos with dual-trigger conversion, incorporating both an endogenous trigger linked to the balance sheet or firm's equity value and an exogenous trigger controlled by the regulatory authority (e.g.,~\cite{McDonald_2013}).